I Am An Artist

 After I decided I was going to stick with painting, I joined the North Light Book Club and built up a fine collection of art books.
 It became expensive in the long run, though, so once I had quite a few to start with, I quit the club.
 Besides, I had obtained plenty to keep me busy for quite some time.
 So I put myself to work – LEARNING!
 Hopefully, my work shows I have grown some. 😉

 I wasn’t “born to do art like Vincent van Gogh, of whom is my favorite artist.
 For me, it has been an endeavor that I have had to work really hard at, but it has been the most rewarding work I’ve ever done outside of being a wife, mother, and home school teacher.
 All of those responsibilities have kept me busy through the years.
 My two kids are grown now so I have more free time for myself.
-I think an “empty nest” is around the corner sooner than I would like, but that’s life.
-I am looking forward to having at least one empty bedroom where I can set up a real studio!
+I have had an “empty nest” for over a year now which was an adjustment.
+But now my daughter’s old room is my art studio now.

 You will find a variety of things to read on my blog.
 I do have A.D.D., and struggle with anxiety and depression which I take medicines for, so I have a difficult time with staying consistent with projects.
 I have many ideas, but they do not all make it out of my head!
 Sometimes I make plans for posts, but most of the time they are spontaneous.